jupyter/roadmap/migration-to-python-3-only.md

 source project, there is an overhead in maintaining Python 2 and 3 compatibility, and this slows progress on our goals.

-We also believe that Python 3 is sufficiently mature, and enough projects in the scientific community are ready, to make the commitment to drop Python 2 support.
+We also believe that Python 3 is sufficiently mature, and enough projects in the scientific community are ready, to make the commitment to stop having new release with active Python 2 support.

-We want to provide a seamless experience to current Python 3 users, without breaking any workflow and pipeline for Python 2 users.
-Thus we want in a relatively short period of time to remove the burden of supporting Python 2 support from the core team, while preserving functionality for users.
+We want to provide a seamless experience to current Python 3 users, without breaking any workflow and pipeline and installation for Python 2 users.
+Thus we want in a relatively short period of time to remove the burden of supporting Python 2 support from the core team, while preserving functionality for users of both Python 2 and Python 3.

 We also recognize that there are many companies and laboratories relying on Python 2, and we want to offer a solution that works for them too.